ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 ### Crypted-Fields
 Comma-separated list of fields that will be crypted in the results, or `none` to disable crypting.
 Defaults to `host,login`.

-**Caution**: each job uses a random salt for crypting, so crypted values for the same acces events but from distinct jobs are not identical.
+**Caution**: each job uses a random salt for crypting, so crypted values for the same access event but from distinct jobs are not identical.
+Use the `Crypted-Salt` header to change this behavior.

+### Crypting-Salt
+A specific crypting key to use if you want fields to be crypted the same way accross different jobs.

+### Crypting-Algorithm
+The algorithm that should be used to crypt fields.
+It must be supported by the version of OpenSSL that is installed on the platform.
+On recent releases of OpenSSL, `openssl list -digest-algorithms` will display the available algorithms.

 ### Output-Fields
 To specify the fields to include in the output (if the format allows it). [(More information)](../features/outputfields.html)